-- 3 cups half and half
+- 3 cups (720 ml) half and half

-- 2 tsp ground black pepper
+- 2 teaspoon ground black pepper

-- 1 tsp salt
+- 1 teaspoon salt

-- 1 tsp Italian seasoning
+- 1 teaspoon Italian seasoning

 - Over a large skillet, cut bacon using kitchen shears into small pieces (or cut on cutting board and add to skillet).